SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 The speed at which the CPU executes instructions is governed by its clock rate.
 The CPU executes processes based on its clock rate, measured in hertz (Hz), which determines how many instructions it can execute per second.

 For decades, the clock speed of a computer's CPU was measured in MHz, with higher clock speeds generally indicating a faster processor.
-In the early 2000s, Intel, AMD, and IBM all released processors with clock speeds over 1000 megahertz (MHz), so they began measuring clock speeds in gigahertz (GHz) rather than MHz.
+In the early 2000s, Intel, AMD, and IBM all released processors with clock speeds over 1000 megahertz (MHz), so they began measuring clock speeds in gigahertz (GHz) rather than MHz [7].
 Within several years of the first 1 GHz processors, new processors have clock speeds over 4 GHz meaning 4-billion of cycles per second.
 CPUs can perform tasks in nanoseconds due to this rapid clock rate.

-## Hierarchy of Processes
+### Hierarchy of processes

 Processes in a computer system operate in a structured hierarchy, enabling efficient management and execution.
 This hierarchy is influenced by factors like priority (determined by the "Nice" value), resource allocation, and process relationships.